Medication for ADHD: what do you need to know?

 - They are less effective in controlling PHDA and are therefore generally used only in cases of therapeutic failure or contraindication to stimulants.

-- Possible side effects: headache, drop in blood pressure, nausea, vomiting, diarrhoea, tiredness, changes in behaviour and irritability.
+- Possible side effects: headache, drop in blood pressure, nausea, vomiting, diarrhea, tiredness, changes in behavior and irritability.

-- They should be used with caution in people with heart problems.
+- They should be used cautiously in people with heart problems.

 National Institute for Health and Care Excellence.
 Attention deficit hyperactivity disorder Diagnosis and management of ADHD in children, young people and adults.
 NICE Guideline 2019.
-Disponível em: https://www.nice.org.uk/guidance/ng87
+Available in: https://www.nice.org.uk/guidance/ng87

 Mechler K, Banaschewski T, Hohmann S, Häge A. Evidence-based pharmacological treatment options for ADHD in children and adolescents.
 Pharmacology & Therapeutics, Volume 230, 2022. doi: 10.1016/j.pharmthera.2021.107940